Crusader knights in desert Holy Land: Medieval Christian warriors in crusading armor during Holy Land military campaigns

 The Third Crusade (1189–1192)

-Triggered by Saladin's recapture of Jerusalem in 1187, the Third Crusade was led by three major European monarchs: Holy Roman Emperor Frederick I Barbarossa (who drowned before reaching the Holy Land), King Philip II of France, and King Richard I of England ('the Lionheart').
+Triggered by Saladin’s recapture of Jerusalem in 1187, the Third Crusade was led by three major European monarchs: Holy Roman Emperor Frederick I Barbarossa (who drowned before reaching the Holy Land), King Philip II of France, and King Richard I of England (the Lionheart).
 Despite significant military achievements, including the recapture of Acre and victories at Arsuf and Jaffa, Richard was unable to retake Jerusalem.
 The Crusade ended with the Treaty of Jaffa, which allowed Christian pilgrims access to Jerusalem while the city remained under Muslim control.

 The Fourth Crusade (1202–1204)

 Perhaps the most controversial of the Crusades, the Fourth Crusade never reached the Holy Land.
 Diverted first to Zara (a Christian city on the Adriatic coast) and then to Constantinople, the crusaders sacked the Byzantine capital in 1204, establishing the Latin Empire and causing a schism in relations between Eastern and Western Christianity that persists to this day.
-Read our full article on the Fourth Crusade and the Sack of Constantinople.

 The Fifth Crusade (1217–1221)